parsa-farshah/weather-with-signup/README.md

 # 🌦️ Fresh Weather PWA With Login

+Add a new update

+🔐 Authentication System (MockAPI CRUD)

+This project includes a fully functional authentication system built using MockAPI, supporting all CRUD operations:

+Create (Sign Up) — Register new users and store their data in MockAPI

+Read (Sign In) — Fetch and validate user credentials from MockAPI

+Update (Edit Profile) — Update user name, email, or password via PUT requests

+Delete (Delete Account) — Completely remove the user account from MockAPI

+Logout — Clear stored session data and log the user out

+This structure makes the login/logout system realistic, reliable, and fully scalable within the PWA.

 A **modern, responsive weather Progressive Web App (PWA)** that shows weather forecasts for different cities.
 Using multiple powerful APIs and an interactive UI, you can easily check temperatures, 4-day forecasts, precise location on the map, and city images.